cometbft/cometbft/spec/p2p/p2p-top-level.md

 For the purpose of this document (specifying what the mempool needs from p2p), we do not strive to precisely state the end-to-end requirements.
-Rather, we will show that the arguably strongest requirement on the mempool do translate into requirements on the p2p layer that are not stronger than those of the consensus reactor.
+Rather, we will show that the arguably strongest requirement on the mempool do translate roughly into requirements on the p2p layer that are similar to those of the consensus reactor.

 - e-t-e requirement: "every transaction submitted should be eventually put into a block"